An invariant for difference field extensions

 \para \vlabel{prop3} {\bf Proposition}.
-Assume that $K$ is a perfect difference field, let $H$ be a difference subgroup of some algebraic group $G$, both defined over $K$, and assume that $H$ is connected for the $\si$-topology and has finite order.
-Then there is a difference subgroup $H'$, a morphism $f:H\to H'$ with finite central kernel, defined by a tuple of difference rational functions, and such that if $a$ is a generic of $H$, then $\ld(f(a)/K)=\dd(a/K)$.
+Assume that $K$ is a difference field, let $H$ be a difference subgroup of some algebraic group $G$, both defined over $K$, and assume that if $a$ is a generic of $H$ (for the $\si$-topology), then $K(a)_\si$ is a regular extension of $K$ of finite transcendence degree over $K$.
+Then there are a difference subgroup $H'$, a morphism $f:H\to H'$ with finite central kernel, defined by a tuple of difference rational functions, and such that $\ld(f(a)/K)=\dd(a/K)$.